 - Running the Application

-- For Alveo Data Center accelerator
+- For Alveo Data Center

-cards, the .xclbin file is the required
+accelerator cards, the .xclbin file is the

-software emulation, hardware emulation, or run on the actual physical
+can run software emulation, hardware emulation, or run on the actual physical

 accelerator platform.
 For more information, refer to Running the Application Hardware Build.

 - When the build target is software or hardware